Osenwe/ABAP-based-Employee-Data-and-Payroll-Management-System/README.md

 ![payroll report](https://user-images.githubusercontent.com/68793142/205477492-4a071c88-bedb-4b27-bfc6-899f90095c2c.png)

-Screen 0500: Login details for a newly hired employee can be created through this screen, after his personal details might have been saved on screen 0300, else we get a warning message.
-Through this screen a current admin has the ability to make a non admin to become an admin.
+Screen 0500: Login details for a newly hired employee can be created through this screen after his details might have been saved on screen 0300, else we get a warning message.
+Through this screen, a current admin can make a non-admin become an admin.
 Deleting an employee record on this screen changes the status of that employee to inactive in all tables used in this project.

-To start editing a user login detail put in employee id, click edit, user details appear then change what details you need to then click update, admins are only allowed to change status and Account type.
+To start editing a user login detail put in the employee id, click edit, user details appear then change what details you need to then click update, admins are only allowed to change status and Account type.

 ![0500](https://user-images.githubusercontent.com/68793142/205477407-9685acf6-2607-4781-bf64-aba704e7d555.png)